lilianahanna51-web/liliaanahanna51-web.github.io-/project.md

 ## 3. Modeling Approach

-The modeling process follows a consistent pipeline for all methods:

-1. **Train–test split:**
-   - 70% of samples for training
-   - 30% for testing
-   - `random_state = 42` for reproducibility

-2. **Model training:**
-   Each model is fit to the training data using its default or lightly tuned hyperparameters.

-3. **Prediction:**
-   Predictions are generated for the test set.

-4. **Evaluation:**
-   Mean Squared Error (MSE) is used to compare model performance.
+All models in this study were developed using a consistent and transparent workflow to ensure fair comparison.
+The dataset was first divided into a training set and a held-out test set, with 70% of the observations used for model fitting and the remaining 30% reserved exclusively for evaluation.
+A fixed random state was applied to maintain reproducibility across runs.
+Each model was then trained on the standardized predictors using either default or lightly tuned hyperparameters, after which predictions were generated for the test data.
+Model performance was assessed using Mean Squared Error (MSE), a widely used metric for continuous outcomes that penalizes large deviations and provides a straightforward means of comparing regression approaches.
+This standardized pipeline allows for a clear evaluation of how different modeling assumptions influence predictive accuracy.

 ### 3.1 Linear Regression

-Linear Regression provides a straightforward baseline.
-It assumes:

-- A linear relationship between predictors and disease progression
-- No interactions between variables
-- All predictors contribute additively

-Because the diabetes dataset is standardized, the coefficients are easy to interpret and compare.
+Linear Regression serves as the foundational baseline for this analysis.
+It assumes a strictly linear relationship between each predictor and the progression outcome, with all variables contributing additively and without interaction effects.
+Because the predictors in the Diabetes dataset are standardized, the resulting coefficients can be interpreted on a comparable scale, providing insight into the relative influence of each clinical measurement.
+Although simple, this model establishes a useful benchmark and helps clarify whether more complex methods offer meaningful advantages.
 ### 3.2 Ridge Regression

-Ridge Regression introduces **L2 regularization**, penalizing large coefficients to reduce model variance.
-This helps when:

-- Predictors are correlated
-- Overfitting is likely
-- The dataset is small

-Ridge often improves stability at the cost of slightly higher bias.
+Ridge Regression extends the linear model by adding an L2 penalty on the magnitude of the coefficients.
+This form of regularization discourages extreme parameter values and is particularly beneficial when predictors are correlated—a common occurrence among physiological measurements such as serum markers and metabolic indicators.
+By shrinking coefficients toward zero without eliminating them entirely, Ridge reduces variance and enhances model stability, especially in smaller datasets.
+The trade-off is a slight increase in bias, but Ridge often improves generalization when multicollinearity is present.
 ### 3.3 Lasso Regression

-Lasso Regression uses **L1 regularization**, which can shrink some coefficients to exactly zero, effectively performing **feature selection**.
-This is useful when:

-- Some clinical variables are redundant
-- A sparse model is desired
-- Noise reduction improves generalization
+Lasso Regression applies an L1 regularization penalty, which has the unique property of forcing some coefficients to exactly zero.
+This results in a more parsimonious model that effectively performs embedded feature selection.
+In a biomedical dataset where several clinical variables may overlap in the information they provide, Lasso helps identify which predictors carry the strongest independent signal.
+This sparsity can reduce noise, improve interpretability, and enhance test-set performance by preventing the model from overfitting to weaker or redundant features.
 ### 3.4 Random Forest Regression

-Random Forest is an ensemble of decision trees that captures:

-- Nonlinear patterns
-- Threshold effects
-- Interactions between predictors

-This model often performs best when the relationships are complex or nonlinear, which is plausible for biomedical data.
+Random Forest Regression represents a fundamentally different modeling strategy.
+Instead of relying on linear relationships, it constructs an ensemble of decision trees—each trained on a bootstrap sample of the data—and aggregates their predictions.
+This structure allows Random Forests to capture nonlinear patterns, interaction effects, and threshold behaviors that linear or regularized models cannot express.
+The method is well suited for biomedical data, where physiological responses often do not follow strictly linear trajectories.
+Random Forests are also robust to outliers and feature scaling, and they provide a natural measure of feature importance, offering valuable insight into which clinical variables most strongly influence disease progression.
 ---

 ## 4. Results